Do you want to enable maintenance mode for WooCommerce without affecting other parts of your WordPress website?

 You can either choose a ready-made template or start with a blank design.
 We are using ‘Celebrate Coming Soon’ in all our images, but you can use any template you like.

-After selecting a template, you will be taken to the drag-and-drop builder, where you can start customizing the maintenance mode design.
+After selecting a template, you will be taken to the drag-and-drop page builder, where you can start customizing the maintenance mode design.

 On the left side of the screen, you will find blocks and sections that you can add to your design.
 The right side of the page is the live preview.

 Most templates already have some blocks, which are a core part of all SeedProd designs.
-To start, you will typically want to customize these blocks by adding your own text, images, links, and other content.
+To start, you will typically want to customize these blocks by adding your text, images, links, and other content.

 To change the text in any Headline or Text block, simply click to select that block in your layout.
 This brings up all the settings for that particular block.